Painting on Location

 Six hours later, some red oxide flaked off the cement, the lime is still going strong with no changes.

 Seven hours later, 11:00.
 The white cement continued to deteriorate, all colors were failing.
 The last color down was cadmium red, which I laid on three times letting the shine disappear before adding the next layer.
 It worked, but...
 Be cautious about adding any white cement to the lime intonaco.
-Use no more then 20 percent if you want to be safe.
+Use no more than 20 percent if you want to be safe.

 The answer to the question is..
 One hour for white cement verses seven hours for lime.
 If the lime is well taken care of, i.e. keeping it moist with lime washes and pressure troweling the unpainted areas as time goes on.
 With correct moisture and re-pressing the lime I have gone 10 hours.